pacha/cels/README.md

 * Negative indices can be used.
 For instance, -1 refers to the last element in the list, -2 to the penultimate one, and so on.
 * To specify elements within nested lists, you can provide multiple indices separated by commas.
-For example, `1,1` refers to `b` in a nested list like `[[a, b], [c, d]]`.
+For example, `1,0` refers to `c` in a nested list like `[[a, b], [c, d]]`.

 ### 'insert' and 'extend'

-When working with lists, the operations `insert` and `extend` prove to be extremely useful.
+The operations `insert` and `extend` are very useful when working with lists.

-In the case of `insert` an element is added to the list:
+`insert` adds one element to a list:
 ```yaml
 # input
 foo: